 - any type of infection or severe illness;

-- a weak immune system caused by disease or by taking certain medicines or receiving cancer treatments;
+- a weak immune system caused by disease (such as cancer, HIV, or AIDS);

-- if you are allergic to pork or chicken.
+- if you are allergic to chicken or beef proteins; or

 It is not known whether rabies vaccine passes into breast milk or if it could harm a nursing baby.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.